A masterpiece of deception.

 The ultimate goal — the Holy of Holies.

-It’s not giving much away to tell you that the three touchstones (Gravestone, Monument and Sonnets Dedication) that serve as our ‘way in’ to the beginning of this puzzle, are ultimately leading to the Holy of Holies altar stone in Shakespeare’s church.
-(You learned at The Mystery home page that the codes ultimately led me to radar scan the altar stone.)
-So as you play THE GAME you will learn that John Dee aligned three T’s (stand-ins for Th) with two Y’s (already recognized stand-ins for Th) within the very centre of the four-line doggerel verse on the grave.
+The three touchstones (Gravestone, Monument and Sonnets Dedication) that serve as our ‘way in’ to the beginning of this puzzle, ultimately lead to the Holy of Holies altar stone I radar-scanned in Shakespeare’s church.
+As you can see here, John Dee aligned three T’s (stand-ins for Th) with two Y’s (already recognized stand-ins for Th) within the very centre of the four-line doggerel verse on the gravestone.

 In effect he created a Tau Cross crucifix out of the name Jesus with FIVE Th’s (or T’s – they’re interchangeable) forming the vertical stipes.
 It’s hard not to make the connection that the FIVE Th crosses of the stipes are intended to represent Christ’s FIVE stigmata wounds – which in turn are represented in Catholic altars by FIVE consecration crosses carved into the top surface of the mensa stone.